 You hold J-9 suited.
 Flop: K-J-3.
 Middle pair with a decent kicker.
 They bet, you call.
 Turn: 7.
 Bigger bet, you call because "they might be bluffing."
 River: 2.
 Huge bet, you call because "I've come this far."

 The problem: Against most betting ranges, middle pair is a bluff-catcher at best.
 And most low-stakes players don't bluff enough to justify calling three streets.
 One call is reasonable.
 Two is generous.
 Three is a donation.
+If your home game buddy who never bluffs is firing three barrels at you, believe them.

 Trap 3: Playing Big Pots Out of Position